CageCode/World-Food-Ecosystems/practical1/exploring.md

 ```

-Save the file (e.g. name it 'BiomePlotting') and run it.
+Save the script (e.g. name it 'BiomePlotting') and run it.

 > 🔍 **Recap 4**.
 You should see some basic information about the image *printed* in the console: how many bands does this Image have? (tip: try clicking on the Image name in the console) <br />